learn-co-curriculum/python-p3-dictionaries/README.md

 # prints {'key_one': 'new value one', 'key_two': 'new value two', 'key_three': 'new value three', 'key_four': ' new value four', 'key_five': 'value five'}
 ```

-In this example, we passed a dictionary as the argument to update.
+In this example, we passed a dictionary as the argument to `update`.
 However, you
 can also pass in tuples and arrays as arguments or use assignment operation:

 ```py